 Would you ever go into directing or writing in the future?

 The best film I have seen this year was 'Captain Fantastic with Viggo Mortensen, it was incredible.
 The best of last year is 'The Lobster', which I loved.
-Of all time I think we’ll go for a classic and just say 'The Godfather', because me and my brother watched every film with each other, and it’s just incredible - storytelling at its best.
+Of all time I think we’ll go for a classic and just say 'The Godfather' because my brother and I watched every film with each other, and it’s just incredible - storytelling at its best.

 Yeah, I write quite a bit, I was meant to put a play on before I got 'Harry Potter'.
 I’d like to write a play.
 Next time I have a bit of time off I’d like to sit down and write for a while in isolation.
 I’d love to write, don’t know about directing.
 Directors are so clever and to be able to have so many different narratives in their head at once, and to be able to accommodate different people's acting styles and locations.
 I think I’m good at focusing on one thing.